Ben Vereen: Honors

 The Community Mental Health Council awarded Vereen with their 2004 Lifeline Celebration Achievement Award.
 For his humanitarian contributions, he has received a number of awards including Israel's Cultural and Humanitarian Awards, three NAACP Image Awards, an Eleanor Roosevelt Humanitarian Award and a Victory Award.
 He has received honorary doctorates from the University of Arizona, Emerson College, St. Francis College, and Columbia College in Chicago.
 In 2001, Medgar Evers College created the Ben Vereen Scholarship for the Performing Arts, and in 2004, he received an Achievement in Excellence Award from his alma mater, the High School of the Performing Arts.

 In 1975 he was the first simultaneous winner of the "Entertainer of the Year", "Rising Star", and "Song and Dance Star" awards from the American Guild of Variety Artists (AGVA).
 He also earned a coveted spot in the Casino Legends Hall of Fame.

 Vereen was nominated for an NAACP Image Award for his performance in the Hallmark movie, An Accidental Friendship.
 In 2004, Vereen was nominated for a "Career Achievement Award" by the Le Prix International Film Star Awards Organization.

 In 2011, he was inducted into the American Theatre Hall of Fame.

 In 2012, Vereen was inducted into the National Museum of Dance's Mr. & Mrs. Cornelius Vanderbilt Whitney Hall of Fame.

+In 2025, Vereen received the Lifetime Achievement Award at the Chita Rivera Awards for his contributions to dance in the theatre.

 Vereen is an honorary member of Phi Beta Sigma fraternity.
 A star was nicknamed after Vereen in the International Star Registry.